Anthrocon

-Anthrocon (abbreviated AC) is a furry convention that takes place in Pittsburgh, Pennsylvania each June or July.
-Its caters to the furries: fans of fictional anthropomorphic animal characters in art and literature.
+Anthrocon (abbreviated AC) is an annual furry convention that takes place in Pittsburgh, Pennsylvania, each June or July.
+It caters to furries, which are fans of fictional anthropomorphic animal characters in art and literature.
 The convention was first held in 1997 in Albany, New York, and moved multiple times before settling at the David L. Lawrence Convention Center.
 Since moving to Pittsburgh in 2006, the convention has drawn millions in financing to the local economy.

-In 2022 Anthrocon drew about 10,000 attendees, and is currently one of the largest furry conventions in the world.
+Anthrocon is among the most attended furry conventions in history, peaking at 18,357 in 2025.